kripikroli/dev_bitcoinminer/_posts/2013-02-20-the-bfl-45ghash-worth-it-how-much-can-i-earn-a.md

 featured:
 layout: post
 ---

-Something to keep your eyes on is the cost of BTC.
-It’s rising steadily right now and if it keeps going up, mining will be profitable.
+<p>Something to keep your eyes on is the cost of BTC.
+It’s rising steadily right now and if it keeps going up, mining will be profitable.<p>